Artificial nails: Health risks

+Nail infection and damage to natural nail

 If fitted properly, artificial nails are usually not problematic.
 However, long term use and poorly fitted nails can seriously damage the nail bed and hamper natural nail growth.
-The most common problem associated with artificial nails is a fungal infection that may develop between the false and natural nail.
+Natural nails may become thin and weaken with frequent touch-ups.
+The most common problem associated with artificial nails is a fungal infection that may develop between the false and natural nails.

 When artificial nails are applied to the natural nail surface, minor types of trauma to the artificial nails which can happen from something as harmless as scraping or bumping a nail against a firm surface can cause separation of the nail from its nail bed.
 This allows bacteria and fungus to potentially enter the separated area setting up an infection and bacterial burden.
-Many hospitals and healthcare facilities don't allow employees to have long fingernails, fake or real, due to the risk of said nails harboring microbes that could transmit diseases to patients.
-Infection can also be a risk when nails are applied by a disreputable nail salon that doesn't follow sanitary practices.
+Many hospitals and healthcare facilities do not allow employees to have long fingernails, fake or real, due to the risk of said nails harboring microbes that could transmit diseases to patients.
+Infection can also be a risk when nails are applied by a disreputable nail salon that does not follow sanitary practices.

+Hand hygiene risks

+The use of nail polish and artificial nails make proper hand hygiene and hand washing more difficult, because they are more difficult to clean than natural nails.
+Therefore, in professions where hand hygiene is important, such as when handling food or providing patient care, nail polish and artificial nails are usually forbidden.
+For example, a guideline of the National Health Service (England) explicitly forbids both during patient care activity.

+The Food and Agriculture Organization publishes similar advice for the food retail sector.

+Danger to nail salon workers

 From an occupational health standpoint, there could be hazards to nail salon workers who are exposed to the chemical fumes from artificial nails during their entire work shift.
 Ethyl methacrylate can be used for artificial nails and can cause contact dermatitis, asthma, and allergies in the eyes and nose.
 Nail salon workers also face exposure to other chemicals used, such as toluene, dibutyl phthalate, and formaldehyde.
 The products used to make acrylic nails may also be flammable.

 Exposure to methyl methacrylate (the precursor to acrylic glass) can cause drowsiness, light-headedness, and trembling of the hands, and so it has been banned for use in cosmetology in the majority of US states.
+Use of methyl methacrylate can cause skin reactions and damages to the natural nails, sometimes even permanently.
 Some signs that a nail salon is still using MMA might be prices that are significantly lower than most other nail salons.
 There will be an unusually strong and fruity odor.
 Also, the manicurist will often be wearing a mask to keep from breathing in the harmful chemical.
 Removal is much more difficult, and drills are more excessively used.
+Ethyl methacrylate is the safer alternative for MMA, but it costs several times as much and can still produce many effects.